sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ### Bitwise Operators

-TypeScript's bitwise operator cannot be used in scryptTS.
-But you can use the bitwise built-in function provided by scryptTS.
+TypeScript's bitwise operator cannot be used in `scryptTS`.
+But you can use the bitwise built-in function provided.

 | Operator | Description | built-in function|